Progressive Discipline

 Investigations

 The purpose of progressive discipline is to assist employees by being clear and precise about problems and the consequences if the same or other mistakes or misconduct reoccur.
 It is important that discipline is applied in a fair, indiscriminate, and consistent manner.
 Prior to discipline being administered, a fair and objective investigation must be completed.
 An employee may be placed on a paid administrative leave during an internal investigation.
-The department should contact Human Resources prior to placing an employee on administrative leave.
+The department should contact People Experience prior to placing an employee on administrative leave.
 The employee is expected to be available during their regularly scheduled hours of work, should not be in the workplace, and should not conduct any business on behalf of Vanderbilt while on administrative leave.

 Time for Improvement and Sustaining the Improvement